-You’ll pass joggers, people out for a walk and THOUSANDS of cats.
+You’ll pass joggers, people out for a walk and Hundreds of cats.
 No, I’m not exaggerating.

 If you’re a cat lover, this place is for you.
 The Save A Gato Organization uses the TNR method (trap, neuter and return) in order to decrease the booming cat population around El Morro (and they also make sure they have food and water!)